bitmark-inc/docs/learning-bitmark/working-with-bitmarks/issuing-bitmarks.md

-# Registering properties on the Bitmark blockchain
+# Registering Bitmark Certificates

-In the digital age, having a copy of something (such as a photo) is sometimes confused with owning it as property.
-Just because someone has a copy of your photo does not mean they have the legal rights to distribute it, sell it, or other transfer ownership to someone else.
-The Bitmark Property System protects your rights by giving you control over your digital assets, allowing you to register provenance of property according to standards recognized by the world’s legal systems.

-Your properties can be registered on the public Bitmark blockchain using the [Bitmark App](##Registering properties using Bitmark App), the [Bitmark SDK](##Registering properties using Bitmark SDK), or the [Bitmark CLI](##Registering properties using Bitmark-CLI).
+People have traditionally said that assets with titles that have been publicly recorded are more valuable than those without.
+They are what grant basic rights, such as the ability to resell, rent, lend, and donate.
+The Bitmark Blockchain offers the opportunity to register titles for your digital assets.
+To do so, you could use the [Bitmark App](##Registering properties using Bitmark App), the [Bitmark SDK](##Registering properties using Bitmark SDK), or the [Bitmark CLI](##Registering properties using Bitmark-CLI).

 The Bitmark blockchain is a public global database that stores property rights to non-fungible objects in a token-like container.
 Because it is a decentralized and politically-neutral system, no single entity has the ability to improperly modify property records or transactions — not even the Bitmark team.

 <br>

->The following records are required to register a property on the Bitmark blockchain
+>The process of registering Bitmark Certificates for your digital assets bassically contains two steps
 >
->* *Asset Record* - contructed by the Asset Registration process
+>* Registering your asset - results a *Asset Record* stored on the Bitmark blockchain.
 >
->* *Issue Records* - contructed by the Bitmark Issuance process.
+>* Issuing bitmarks -  results *Issue Records* linking to the corresponding asset record and stored on the Bitmark blockchain.
+>
+>

 <br>